jaipandya/SublimeTutor/tutorial/chapter_2_1.md

 This is last line
 ```

-Now proceed to next chapter with your familiar `Goto Anything` shortcut.
+Now proceed to next chapter with the familiar `Goto Anything` shortcut.
 The
 filename is chapter_2_2.md